SiriShultz/sitelinks/Customer-Personality-Analysis/README.md

     )

 # Average Income
-Create a measure to calculate the average income by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the average income by filter only the customers that has income less than $200,000 and less than 100 years old.

     AvgIncome =
     CALCULATE (